 We may decide that:

-- the obligation no longer serves a useful purpose and shall be removed, or
+- if the obligation no longer serves a useful purpose, that it shall be discharged; or

 There are 4 essential questions we will consider when determining your application: